 When you face a strong pitcher, it is recommended to choose a lighter bat.
 It will give you the speed required to match the pitcher’s speed.

-When you face a slower pitcher, choose a -8, -9 or -10 bat.
+When you face a slower pitcher, choose a -8, -9, or -10 bat.
 You can choose a heavier bat because even if it takes longer to get through the zone, you will not be too early on the pitch.
-It will also give you more power which will be useful especially you are facing a slow-moving pitch.
+It will also give you more power, which will be helpful, especially if facing a slow-moving pitch.

 Good singles hitters should look for a -10 bat.